Horse Auction Consignment Agreement

 1. ENTRY FEE.
 Consignor shall 1) pay the entry fee, or 2) authorize deduction from sale proceeds (with receipt of registration certificate and signed transfer) stated in the Sale Entry Blank with return of this contract as a condition of entry in the sale.
 The entry fee is applicable to processing, layout, and general administrative expense and is not refundable after acceptance by Sales Management.
 Consignor has the option to sell with or without reserve.

 2. COMMISSION.
-Consignor shall pay Sales Management a commission equal to seven percent (7%) of the final bid recognized by the auctioneer for a sale to a bona fide buyer.
+Consignor shall pay Sales Management a commission equal to zero percent (0%) of the final bid recognized by the auctioneer for a sale to a bona fide buyer.
 The commission is in addition to the entry fee.

 3. DUTY TO SELL AT AUCTION.
 Consignor acknowledges that Sales Management relies upon entries for advertising, catalogs, and other sale promotions intended to stimulate marketability of the horses.
 After the Sale application is received by Sales Management, Consignor has a duty to present the horse for sale at auction in compliance with the sale “Terms and Conditions.”